A formula for the Entropy of the Convolution of Gibbs probabilities on the circle: Convolution of Gibbs probabilities

 Note that when $J=1/2$ (the Lebesgue probability) then the above equality is true.

 On the other hand, if the above equality is true for any $s$ then $J_1$ is constant (equal to $1/2$).
+Indeed, it is know that the Jensen inequality is an equality just when all weights are equal.
+It follows that $\int J_1(r+s-x) d \mu_2(x)\,$ is constant independent of $r$ and $s$.
+As $\mu_2$ has full support we get that $J_1$ is constant.

-We will show later on section \ref{per} that there are examples in which the convolution of a Gibbs probability with a probability with support on a periodic orbit results on the initial Gibbs probability.
+We will show later in section \ref{per} that there are examples in which the convolution of a Gibbs probability with a probability with support on a periodic orbit results on the initial Gibbs probability.